celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Run tests again](./images/npx_hardhat_test_part7.png)

 As you can see, all our tests are now passing.
-So far we tested all our contract functions, we tested that we can use this multi-signatures contract to send ethereum to another address, but one thing we did not tested yet, is that we can use this contract to interact with other contracts.
+So far, we have tested all our contract functions and tested that we can use this multisignature contract to send Ethereum to another address.
+However, one thing we have not tested yet is that we can use this contract to interact with other contracts.

 ### Add tests of contract interactions

-To test that we can use this contract to interact with other contracts, we will use the [Hardhat-Awesome-CLI](https://www.npmjs.com/package/hardhat-awesome-cli) to add a couple mock contracts to our project.
-So run the following command:
+To test that we can use this contract to interact with other contracts, we will use the [Hardhat-Awesome-CLI](https://www.npmjs.com/package/hardhat-awesome-cli) to add a couple of mock contracts to our project.
+So, run the following command:

 ```bash
 npx hardhat cli